ralfkrause/containerization/README.md

 To solve this Containerization provides first class APIs to use different kernel configurations and versions on a per container basis.
 This enables containers to be developed and validated across different kernel versions.

-See the [README](/kernel/README.md) in the kernel directory for instruction on how to compile the optimized kernel.
+See the [README](/kernel/README.md) in the kernel directory for instructions on how to compile the optimized kernel.

 ### Pre-build Kernel